 What Kind of Maintenance Does a Treadmill Need?

 As handy as it is, a treadmill wouldn’t last for a long period of time if you don’t take care of it.
-There are a number of things you need to address while doing treadmill maintenance.
+There are a number of things you need to address while maintaining your treadmill.
 Some important points to remember include:

 Wipe Down the Treadmill after Each Use

-Whether you are sprinting at high speeds or casually jogging on a treadmill, the treadmill tends to get dirty due to the sweat dropping on it and the dirt from the shoes.
+Whether you are sprinting at high speeds or casually jogging on a treadmill at a slow speed, the treadmill tends to get dirty due to the sweat dropping on it and the dirt from the shoes.
 You need to wipe down the sweat from all places and really get in there with a wet cloth.
 Make sure that you remove all traces of sweat because in case you left some spots, they can be quite difficult to remove afterward.
 Also, the dirt on the belt needs to be removed with the help of a soft brush.

 Clean Around and Under the Treadmill